What is a CI Configuration File?

 # Syntax Checking and Auto-completion

-It is recommended to use Cloud Native Development for writing the configuration file, as it provides native support for syntax checking and auto-completion.
+It is recommended to use Workspace for writing the configuration file, as it provides native support for syntax checking and auto-completion.
 The effect is as follows:

 yaml-auto